 Berry Center 231

-The third Ecology Student Symposium will be held February 21, 2014 in the Berry Biodiversity Conservation Center at the University of Wyoming.
+The fourth annual Ecology Student Symposium will be held February 20, 2015 in the Berry Biodiversity Conservation Center at the University of Wyoming.
 The Symposium, coordinated and hosted by the PhD students of the Program in Ecology, will feature student research currently underway in the Program in Ecology, ranging from soil microbes and climate change to short-horned lizard ecology to Arabian wolf movement in Israel.

 The event is free and open to the public - all are welcome to attend!

 12:00 - 12:10 pm Opening remarks, Dr. Bill Gern, Vice President of Research and Economic Development.

 12:10 - 1:00 pm Keynote Address, Dr. Lise Aubry, Utah State University.
 "Ecological and Evolutionary Consequences of Environmental Change: From Individuals to Populations."

 Berry Center Auditorium (rm.
 138).
 Click here to visit Dr. Aubry's website.

 1:00 - 1:30 pm Break